tanvermax/home-service/README.md

-#Service Sharing Web Application
+# Service Sharing Web Application

-##Project Overview
+## Project Overview

 <ins>This project is a service-sharing web application that allows users to perform various actions, including: </ins>

--Adding, updating, and deleting their own services.
+- Adding, updating, and deleting their own services.

--Browsing services shared by others.
+- Browsing services shared by others.

--Viewing details of specific services.
+- Viewing details of specific services.

--Booking services.
+- Booking services.

--Managing the statuses of booked services.
+- Managing the statuses of booked services.

 The platform focuses on providing a user-friendly experience with features like service management, booking, and status updates.

-#Features
+# Features

-##Authentication
+## Authentication

--Login Page: Supports Email/Password-based login and Google Sign-In.
+- Login Page: Supports Email/Password-based login and Google Sign-In.

--Registration Page: Supports user registration with fields for Name, Email, Password, and Photo URL.
+- Registration Page: Supports user registration with fields for Name, Email, Password, and Photo URL.
 Includes Google Sign-In.

--Relevant error messages are displayed for incorrect inputs.
+- Relevant error messages are displayed for incorrect inputs.

-##Pages and Routes
+## Pages and Routes

-###Home Page:
+### Home Page:

--Contains a banner/slider for a visually appealing landing page.
+- Contains a banner/slider for a visually appealing landing page.

--Displays popular services with a limit of 6 services.
+- Displays popular services with a limit of 6 services.

--Includes a "Show All" button that redirects to the All Services page.
+- Includes a "Show All" button that redirects to the All Services page.

--Includes at least two additional unique sections for enhanced engagement.
+- Includes at least two additional unique sections for enhanced engagement.

--Utilizes animations for an attractive user experience.
+- Utilizes animations for an attractive user experience.

 All Services Page: